malachi26/ReviewQueueNotifier/README.md

 ##How to use
 - Install [Greasemonkey](http://www.greasespot.net/) (Firefox) or [Tampermonkey](http://tampermonkey.net/) (Chrome).
 These are userscript managers and allow the script to make use of `GM_*` functions
-- Install the script: <kbd>[install](https://github.com/malachi26/ReviewQueueNotifier/raw/master/ReviewQueueNotification.user.js)</kbd> or <kbd>[view source](https://github.com/malachi26/ReviewQueueNotifier/blob/master/ReviewQueueNotification.user.js)</kbd>
+- Install the script: <kbd>[install](https://github.com/malachi26/ReviewQueueNotifier/raw/master/UserScript/ReviewQueueNotification.user.js)</kbd> or <kbd>[view source](https://github.com/malachi26/ReviewQueueNotifier/blob/master/UserScript/ReviewQueueNotification.user.js)</kbd>
 - Any time you have a review queue window open, the script will run and alert you anytime there are reviews to be performed.

 ##Notes
-- I will continue to make advancements with the code, so please keep an eye on this project by starring!
 - Feel free to post issues to the GitHub repository, contributors actively watch for issues and will work on solving them ASAP!
+- If you have time and would like to get involved, check out the issues list.

 I altered a [zomis][2] script to create this version, [check out his Moderator version][3].